 by: ustadh ubaydullah evansCalibrate: verb/ cal.i.brate/ `ka-lǝ-brāt/to adjust precisely for a particular function.

 I don’t use the word kāfir; well, at least not in public.
 My particular grasp of the term notwithstanding, the risk its user assumes of being regarded a bad neighbor is simply too great for me.
 Indeed, this word has come to represent much of what both American Muslims and non-Muslims find unsettling about public religion: Intolerance and chauvinism.
 Salvific exclusivism is the idea that the adherents of only one religion will attain salvation in the Hereafter.
 Although I’ve neither conducted nor read any empirical research on the matter, anecdotally I can reference a number of stories in which Muslims (particularly millennials) expressed strong opposition to Islamic salvific exclusivism.
 “What about saints like Mother Teresa, freedom fighters like Martin Luther King Jr, and good people like my best friend—how can they go to Hell?”
 Each time I hear this I’m taken aback by the directness of the question itself.
-Where does the presumption that an Islamic understanding of exclusivism does, in fact, consign Mother Teresa, Martin King Jr., and their best friend to Hell come from?
+Where does the presumption that an Islamic understanding of exclusivism does, in fact, consign Mother Teresa, Martin King Jr., and their best friend to Hell come from? by: ustadh ubaydullah evansBy: Ustadh Ubaydullah evansRelevance is an important factor when assessing authority within religious communities.
+However, in the case of Sunni Islam it possesses added significance: In the absence of centralized, religiously binding authority (e.g. the Catholic Church) relevance can quickly become the sine qua non of religious authority.
+For many, pedigree and certification become meaningless if the authority in question is deemed “out of touch.”

 With no divinely sanctioned body to confer authority upon them; historically, the scholars of Islam won positions of influence through a combination of ascendance within institutions whose source of authority was meritocratic rather than divine and personal charisma and forcefulness.
 With regard to the latter, it was the endorsement of the ‘people’ that raised a scholar from obscurity and gave their words weight.
 Unsurprisingly, not being “out of touch” was key in earning that endorsement.
 That a scholar deployed the correct religious language, embodied an ethic of conscientiousness (marūwwa or futūwwa), and that he or she at least appeared to retain a popular religious outlook all presumably contributed to their relevance and by extension authority.
 As Dr. Umar Faruq Abd Allah brilliantly put it: “Ijtihād (critical and analytical deduction) from the texts (i.e the Qur’ān and ḥadīth) was reserved for the scholars but ijtihād of the scholars has always been for everyone.”
 By Ustadh Ubaydullah evansPhotograph by Stephanie Strasburg / Pittsburgh Post-Gazette AP Why did one straw break the camel’s back? / Here’s the secret/ the million other straws underneath it/ it’s all mathematics —Yasiin Bey (Mos Def).